Hardik Patel to join BJP on June 2: Party spokesperson

 Of late, he has been praising the BJP's decision-making capacity and style of functioning, while severely criticising the Congress leadership.

-Before quitting the Congress earlier this month, Hardik Patel had written a scathing letter to party chief Sonia Gandhi, claiming the Congress "only played the role of a roadblock" over certain key issues in the country and was "merely reduced to opposing everything".
+Before quitting the Congress, Hardik Patel had written a scathing letter to party chief Sonia Gandhi, claiming the Congress "only played the role of a roadblock" over certain key issues in the country and was "merely reduced to opposing everything."

-He had come to limelight in 2015 when he led the agitation demanding reservation for the Patidar community members in government jobs and educational institutes.

-Ten people, including a policeman, were killed in the violence then and public properties and vehicles damaged.

 In 100 bail orders: 'Videos' used for arrest in 44; 32 of these failed ...22 Feb 2021 7:11 PM GMT